micro-community/development/roadmap/cloud.md

 ## Owners

-Cloud is a service owned by Jake.
+Cloud is a service owned by Jake Sanders.